marigold-dev/training-dapp-2/README.md

 Change the storage to reflect the changes:

-- If you poke directly, you just register the contract's owner address and no feedback.
+- If you poke directly, you must register the contract's owner's address and no feedback.
 - If you poke and ask to get feedback from another contract, then you register the other contract address and an additional feedback message.

-Here the new sequence diagram of the poke function.
+  Here is the new sequence diagram of the poke function.

 ```mermaid
 sequenceDiagram